mewz-project/mewz/examples/hello_server/README.md

-# http_server
+# hello_server

-This is a simple HTTP server program.
+This is a simple HTTP hello server program.

 ## How to run on Mewz